-For the Platinum scheme, if rigs are subject to a planned overhauling scheme in accordance with the Manufacturer, the record book with all the works carried out is to be checked by the surveyor in order to verify compliance with the Manufacturer's Instructions.
+A maintenance manual issued by the Spare and Rig manufacturer should be submitted to Tasneef for approval.
+Rigs are to be subject to a planned overhauling scheme in accordance with the approved Rig Booklet with all the works carried out is to be checked by the surveyor in order to verify compliance with the Manufacturer's Instructions.
 The criticality of the components is to be ascertained through a risk assessment method and included in the maintenance manual.